Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 >Ryan: "It's knowing when you make a move whether it will instantly lose you the game or not."

->Me: "I'm going to be late to ML as per usual"
+>Me: "I'm going to be late to ML as per usual."
 >
 >Ryan:"I won't be late."
 >
 >Me: "Well, what do they say?
-Better late than".. *points*
+Better late than"... *points*
 >
 >Ryan: "Don't worry, I'll go next semester."